CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 do suggest that the clustering is finding real variation in the distribution of future outcomes.

-## Predictive Tests: Do Regimes Help Forecsat Volatility?
+## Predictive Tests: Do Regimes Help Forecast Volatility?

-The clustering so far is purely unsupervised meaning that regimes are defined without actually looking at future outcomes.
+The clustering so far is purely unsupervised, meaning that regimes are defined without actually looking at future outcomes.
 In order to test whether these regimes actually carry any information about *future* risk, I run a simple set of volatility forecasting experiments.